Luck, Trubisky, Le’Veon and More: MMQB Week 10

 TEN TAKEAWAYS

-1. I’m told that the Jets brass had an eye on the contrast in intensity between their own team and the Bills during Sunday’s 41-10 blowout.
-That doesn’t mean Todd Bowles is going to be gone immediately—I think it’d take another egg like this being laid to get there.
+1. I’m told that the Jets brass had an eye on the contrast in intensity between their own team and the Bills during Sunday’s 41–10 blowout.
+That doesn’t mean Todd Bowles will be fired immediately—I think it would take another egg like this game being laid to get there.
 But seeing another rebuilding team, under Sean McDermott, come with the fight, it did make something apparent to those upstairs at MetLife Stadium.
 The key for Bowles all along in 2018 was going to be the development of the young players.
 And right now, this looks like a team in regression, which obviously puts Bowles in a battle to keep his job.

 2. One area of focus for Baker Mayfield since the Browns staff shakeup has been on his eyes—the coaches want him to better use them to manipulate the defense.
 And the feeling coming out of Sunday’s win over the Falcons was that the rookie took a big step forward in that regard.
 It showed up most, as it was explained to me, in the space Mayfield was able to create for his backs in the flat.
 Duke Johnson and Nick Chubb combined for seven catches for 64 yards and two touchdowns.

 3. The investment in the Rams defensive line came to life in the fourth quarter against Seattle, in a similar way to how Brandon Graham’s strip-sack stole the show in Super Bowl LII.
-First, with 10:38 left and the Seahawks down five at the Rams 8, and facing third-and-5, defensive tackles Aaron Donald and Ndamukong Suh came off their blocks and basically raced one another to Russell Wilson.
+First, with 10:38 left and the Seahawks down five at the Rams eight-yard line, facing third-and-five, defensive tackles Aaron Donald and Ndamukong Suh came off their blocks and basically raced one another to Russell Wilson.
 The result?
-Three points instead of 7.
-And then on Seattle’s next possession, the Seahawks sealed up the middle, which left Dante Fowler one-on-one on left tackle Duane Brown.
+Three points instead of seven.
+On Seattle’s next possession, the Seahawks sealed up the middle, which left Dante Fowler one-on-one on left tackle Duane Brown.
 He beat Brown around the corner and slapped the ball out of Wilson’s hand to set up a touchdown that served as the de facto clincher.
 The Rams, as we saw last week, aren’t dominant on defense.
 What they have done, though, is stock up on players capable of making a game-changing play.
 And as Graham showed us, that can make a huge difference.

 4. While we’re there, the Seahawks deserve credit—from John Schneider to Pete Carroll and on down.
-Sure, they’re only 4-5.
-But they’ve been tooth-and-nail twice with the mighty Rams now, and were right there against a 7-2 Chargers team as well.
+Sure, their record is only 4–5, but they’ve been tooth-and-nail twice with the mighty Rams now, and were right there against a 7–2 Chargers team as well.
 And that’s after showing Kam Chancellor, Cliff Avril, Richard Sherman and Michael Bennett the door, and losing Earl Thomas for the year.

-MORNING HUDDLE: Raiders and Jags on five-game losing streaks; Giants next?
+MORNING HUDDLE: Raiders, Jags and Giants on five-game losing streaks

 5. It was probably the least aesthetically pleasing win of their season, but a 26–14 final over the Cardinals should do the Chiefs some good—since they may need their defense to play in one of those types of games in January.
 Kansas City sacked Josh Rosen five times (albeit against a shaky line) and picked him off twice, while holding Arizona under 100 yards rushing.

 6. As one Cowboys staffer said of Ezekiel Elliott on Sunday night after the big win in Philly, “It goes as he goes.”
-There’s been a lot of focus on Dak Prescott lately.
-The truth is, Elliott’s the straw that stirs the drink for the Dallas offense.
+There’s been a lot of focus on Dak Prescott lately, but the truth is, Elliott is the straw that stirs the drink for the Dallas offense.
 And when he goes for 151 yards and a touchdown on 19 carries, as he did against the Eagles, the Cowboys look like a totally different operation.

 7. That the Redskins could allow just three sacks of Alex Smith (who posted a 100.5 passer rating), and rush for 116 yards on 25 carries playing without their left tackle during the week when they lost both starting guards for the season is pretty crazy.
 And a gigantic credit to Bill Callahan, who’s a ninja of an offensive line coach.